Double Infinity: Writing and composition

-Adrianne Lenker wrote extensively in the years following Dragon New Warm Mountain I Believe in You, with the material for Double Infinity developing gradually over time, while the recording sessions themselves were comparatively brief.
-Several songs, including "Grandmother", "Happy With You", "How Could I Have Known", and "Los Angeles", were co-written by Lenker, Buck Meek, and James Krivchenia, marking a more collaborative approach than on earlier releases.
+Adrianne Lenker said that she had continued writing songs extensively in the years following Dragon New Warm Mountain I Believe in You.
+The band also spent several weeks writing together, which Lenker described as a new aspect of the band's writing process.
+Several songs, including "Grandmother", "Happy with You", "How Could I Have Known", and "Los Angeles", were co-written by Lenker, Buck Meek, and James Krivchenia, marking the first time songs on a Big Thief album were credited to all three members.